 A key component of good governance is having a strong and effective Audit and Risk Committee.
-Audit and Risk Committees require a Charter that includes internal and external audit functions, both of which will deliver effective outcomes for local government.
+The Audit and Risk Committee requires a charter that includes internal and external audit functions, both of whom deliver effective outcomes for local government.

-The inclusion of an internal audit function, by suitably qualified internal audit practitioners, following the International Standards for the Professional Practice of Internal Auditing, makes for a better governance outcome for Councils and their stakeholders.
+The inclusion of an internal audit function, by suitably qualified internal audit practitioners, and following the International Standards for the Professional Practice of Internal Auditing, makes for a better governance outcome for Councils and their stakeholders.

-As confirmation of this point, a review of Internal Audit Capacity in the NSW Public Sector conducted by the New South Wales Department of Premier and Cabinet highlighted the costs to government of not recognising the internal audit function as a significant and effective part of agency governance.
+To back-up this point, a review of Internal Audit Capacity in the NSW Public Sector conducted by the New South Wales Department of Premier and Cabinet highlighted the costs to government of not recognizing the internal audit function as a significant and effective part of agency governance. $^{\rm 1}$

-Some examples of costs incurred by not improving governance structures highlighted in the report included inefficient use of existing resources, lack of reliable information for decision making, and increased opportunities for fraud and maladministration.
+Some examples of costs incurred through not improving governance structures highlighted in the report included inefficient use of existing resources, lack of reliable information for decision making, and increased opportunities for fraud and maladministration.
 Attention to regular monitoring and revision of agency governance is encouraged.
 Having an effective and appropriately resourced internal audit function will achieve these outcomes.